jamieblomerus/WP-Mobile-BankID-Integration/README.md

 ### I feel like a feature is missing

 Got an idea?
 We're all ears!
-Drop a suggestion to our project lead, Jamie, at [jamie.blomerus@protonmail.com](mailto:jamie.blomerus@protonmail.com).
+Drop a suggestion at the [GitHub discussions page](https://github.com/jamieblomerus/WP-Mobile-BankID-Integration/discussions/new?category=ideas).